Forensic accounting: Methods

+Forensic rating models

+Forensic rating models are financial models used to represent the information known about a business and to derive an overall score, indicating a risk of financial fraud.
+Financial ratios are calculated from published figures, then techniques to judge the stability of a company by looking at particular ratios have been used since the 1930s.
+An improved technique is based on discriminant analysis, where these ratios are weighted by coefficients to give an overall value or Z-score.
+The coefficients are chosen based on research by forensic accountants across good and bad business practices, and may vary for particular market sectors or for different models.
+Since Altman's 1968 publication and later work such as Taffler's in 1983, these Z-score models have been widely used.

+In India, such models were developed in response to the Satyam scandal of 2008.
+Models such as J-score were developed, from the work of CA Mayur Joshi and published in 2011.
+J-score is built on the presumption that it is more difficult to manipulate the cash flows than to present an inflated value for an asset, and so emphasises these.

 Analytical techniques

 Forensic accountants utilize an understanding of economic theories, business information, financial reporting systems, accounting and auditing standards and procedures, data management & electronic discovery, data analysis techniques for fraud detection, evidence gathering and investigative techniques, and litigation processes and procedures to perform their work.

 When detecting fraud in public organizations accountants will look in areas such as billing, corruption, cash and non-cash asset misappropriation, refunds and issues in the payroll department.
 To detect fraud, companies may undergo management reviews, audits (both internally and externally) and inspection of documents.
-Forensic accountants will often try to prevent fraud before it happens but searching for errors and in-precise operations as well as poorly documents transactions.
+Forensic accountants will often try to prevent fraud before it happens but searching for errors and in-precise operations as well as poorly documented transactions.

 The process begins with the forensic accountant gathering as much information as possible from clients, suppliers, stakeholders and anyone else involved in the company.
 Next, they will analyze financial statements in order to try and find errors or mistakes in the reporting of those financial statements as well as they will analyze any background information provided.
 The next step involves interviewing employees in order to try and find where the fraud may be occurring.
 Investigators will look at company values, performance reviews, management styles and the overall structure of the company.
 After this is complete the forensic accountant will try to draw conclusions from their findings.